Spay and Neuter

 The Benefits of Pet Spay and Neuter Surgeries

-Spaying and neutering animals can go a long way towards reducing pet overpopulation.
-From a health standpoint, these surgeries can:
+Spaying and neutering animals can go a long way towards reducing pet overpopulation, but it can also benefit dogs and cats in several ways from a health standpoint:

 When Your Pet Should Be Spayed or Neutered